monsterkodi/ko/notes.md

 # todo/ideas

-- fix "'#([{ insert

 - find
-    - search in multiple files!!!
+    - "search" in "multiple" files!!!
-    - escape dots in search string
+    - escape dots in "search" string
     - scroll find result to top of view!!

 - minimap